-We've assessed all new suppliers and evidence they've provided that their controls against modern slavery meet the same standards as our own.
+We've assessed all new suppliers and the evidence they've provided to confirm their controls against modern slavery meet our standards.

-Our review showed us our suppliers have a good awareness of the dangers of modern slavery and we don't have any material concerns around their working practices.
-We'll continue to use the controls we've introduced to carry on checking in with them to make sure this doesn't change.
+Our review showed our suppliers have a good awareness of the dangers of modern slavery and we don't have any material concerns around their working practices.
+We'll continue to use the controls we've introduced to make sure this doesn't change in the future.